The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 \begin{bfs_box}[label=sidebar:bfs-datatype]{\bfs{} Declaration Specification in \edge{}}

-Equation~\eqref{eqn:init} defines three tensors: $G$ (for the graph), $F$ (for the frontier), and $P$ (for the set of visited nodes).
-Rank $S$ in $G$ has a shape of $|V|$, that is, it has a coordinate for every vertex in the graph.
-Likewise, rank $D$ has a shape $|V|$.
-Each possible coordinate in $S$ refers to all the possible source vertices and each possible coordinate in $D$ refers to all the possible destination vertices.
-The frontier, $F$, and the set of visited nodes, $P$, are both \nd{1} tensors, with shapes equal to the number of vertices in the graph.
-The integer value of $F$ indicates the current depth at which \bfs{} finds the corresponding vertex (indicated by the $S$ coordinate).
-The Boolean value of $P$ indicates whether \bfs{} has visited the corresponding vertex. $F$ has an empty value of $\infty$ for vertices not yet discovered, and $P$ has an empty value of \False (Equations~\eqref{seqn:G}--\eqref{seqn:P}).
+Equation~\eqref{eqn:init} defines three tensors: $G$ (the graph), $F$ (the frontier), and $P$ (the set of visited nodes).
+Rank $S$ in $G$ has shape $|V|$, meaning it has a coordinate for every vertex in the graph.
+Likewise, rank $D$ has shape $|V|$.
+Each possible coordinate in $S$ refers to a source vertex, and each possible coordinate in $D$ refers to a destination vertex.
+The frontier $F$ and the set of visited nodes $P$ are both \nd{1} tensors, with shapes equal to the number of vertices in the graph.

+Although $G$ has \emph{rank names} $S$ and $D$ (indicated by superscripts), we may use different symbols to indicate \emph{rank accesses} (indicated by subscripts in expressions).
+In the expression $G_{q,r}$ (or equivalently $G_{sm, dm}$, using multi-letter names as described above), the rank variable $q$ accesses $G$'s $S$ rank, and the rank variable $r$ accesses its $D$ rank.

-Overall, we assume $G_{s,d}$ contains a weight value of $1$ whenever an edge exists between vertices $s$ and $d$, and $0$ otherwise.
-Here, the ${s, d}$ subscripts indicate a \emph{rank access} or reference into the tensor; that is, a projection into the $G$ data space to retrieve the values at data point $(s, d)$.
+Turning to data types and empty values: we assume that $G_{s,d}$ contains a value of $1$ whenever an edge exists between vertices $s$ and $d$, and $0$ otherwise.
+Here, the subscripts $s$ and $d$ indicate \emph{rank accesses}, that is, projections into the $G$ data space to retrieve the value at data point $(s,d)$.

 Tensor $F_{s}$ represents the active set of source vertices (the ``frontier'').
-At a given $s$ point in $F$, its \emph{value} is either empty if $s$ is not in the active set, or its integer depth count otherwise. $P_{d}$ is a Boolean tensor that indicates if a vertex $d$ has been visited (\True data value) or not (\False data value).
+The integer value of $F$ at each coordinate $s$ indicates the depth at which \bfs{} discovers the corresponding vertex.
+At a given coordinate $s$ in $F$, its \emph{value} is either empty if $s$ is not in the active set, or the corresponding integer depth otherwise. $F$ has an empty value of $\infty$ for vertices not yet discovered.

-Finally, although $G$ has \emph{rank names} of $S$ and $D$ (indicated by the superscripts), we can use different letters to indicate \emph{rank accesses} (indicated by subscripts in an expression).
-In the expression ``$G_{q, r}$'', the $q$ \emph{coordinate/rank variable} accesses $G$'s $S$ rank, and the $r$ rank variable accesses the $D$ rank. \end{bfs_box}